jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

         **To configure this attribute:**

         The `hpe_ccs_attribute` value follows a specific format that defines workspace access, application permissions, and user roles.
-For detailed instructions on constructing this attribute value, including the required syntax and examples, refer to [HPE GreenLake cloud SAML attribute for session-based authentication](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-237A2D36-D5D3-4514-915F-42B2ACDF825C.html#ariaid-title1).
+For detailed instructions on constructing this attribute value, including the required syntax and examples, refer to the [HPE GreenLake cloud SAML attribute for session-based authentication](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-237A2D36-D5D3-4514-915F-42B2ACDF825C.html#ariaid-title1) documentation.

-        **Example attribute value** for one workspace and two applications (HPE GreenLake and COM):

-        ```yaml
-        version_1#40aab0a48e5811f0bc31ca04dee87a18:00000000-0000-0000-0000-000000000000:Workspace Administrator:ALL_SCOPES:b394fa01-8858-4d73-8818-eadaf12eaf37:Compute Ops Management administrator:ALL_SCOPES
-        ```
+        For comprehensive guidance on building and formatting the `hpe_ccs_attribute` value, including workspace IDs, service IDs, and role assignments, see the detailed configuration instructions in the [Entra ID hpe_ccs_attribute settings section](#hpe_ccs_settings).

 - Click **Next** to proceed to the feedback page